Charleston, South Carolina: Religion

-Charleston is known as "The Holy City".
-Despite beliefs that the term dates to the city's earliest days and refers to its religiously tolerant culture, the term was coined in the 20th century, likely as a mockery of Charlestonians' self-satisfied attitude about their city.
-Regardless of the nickname's origination, residents have embraced the term and explained it in more flattering terms.
+Charleston is known as "the Holy City".
+Despite beliefs that the term dates to the city's earliest days and refers to its religiously tolerant culture, the expression was coined in the 20th century, likely as a mockery of Charlestonians' self-satisfied attitude about their city.
+Many sources, however, traditionally link the term to the many old church spires dotting the skyline of downtown Charleston.
+Regardless of the nickname's origin, residents have embraced the term and have explained it in more flattering ways.

 The Anglican church was dominant in the colonial era, and the Cathedral of St. Luke and St. Paul is today the seat of the Anglican Diocese of South Carolina.
+St. John's Protestant Episcopal Church is another historic church in Charleston.
 Many French Huguenot refugees settled in Charleston in the early 18th century.
 The Emanuel African Methodist Episcopal Church is the oldest African Methodist Episcopal church in the Southern United States and houses the oldest black congregation south of Baltimore, Maryland.

 South Carolina has long allowed Jews to practice their faith without restriction.
 Kahal Kadosh Beth Elohim, founded in 1749 by Sephardic Jews from London, is the fourth-oldest Jewish congregation in the continental United States and was an important site for the development of Reform Judaism.
 Brith Sholom Beth Israel is the oldest Orthodox synagogue in the South, founded by Sam Berlin and other Ashkenazi German and Central European Jews in the mid-19th century.

-The city's oldest Catholic parish, St Mary of the Annunciation Catholic Church, is the mother church of Catholicism in South Carolina, North Carolina, and Georgia.
-In 1820, Charleston was established as the see city of the Diocese of Charleston, which at the time comprised the Carolinas and Georgia, and presently encompasses the state of South Carolina.
+The city's oldest Catholic parish, St. Mary of the Annunciation Catholic Church is the mother church of Catholicism in South Carolina, North Carolina, and Georgia.
+In 1820, Charleston was established as the see city of the Diocese of Charleston, which at the time comprised the Carolinas and Georgia and presently encompasses the state of South Carolina.

 The Supreme Council of the Scottish Rite, established in Charleston in 1801, is considered the mother council of the world by Scottish Rite Freemasons.

 Culture

 Charleston's culture blends traditional Southern U.S., English, French, and West African elements.
-The downtown peninsula has a number of art, music, local cuisine, and fashion venues.
-Spoleto Festival USA, held annually in late spring, was founded in 1977 by Pulitzer Prize-winning composer Gian Carlo Menotti, who sought to establish a counterpart to the Festival dei Due Mondi (the Festival of Two Worlds) in Spoleto, Italy.
+The downtown peninsula has several arts, music, local cuisine, and fashion venues.
+Spoleto Festival USA, held annually in late spring, was founded in 1977 by Pulitzer Prize–winning composer Gian Carlo Menotti, who sought to establish a counterpart to the Festival dei Due Mondi (the Festival of Two Worlds) in Spoleto, Italy.

 Charleston's oldest community theater group, the Footlight Players, has provided theatrical productions since 1931.
 A variety of performing arts venues includes the historic Dock Street Theatre.
-The annual Charleston Fashion Week held each spring in Marion Square brings in designers, journalists, and clients from across the nation.
-Charleston is known for its local seafood, which plays a key role in the city's renowned cuisine, comprising staple dishes such as gumbo, she-crab soup, fried oysters, Lowcountry boil, deviled crab cakes, red rice, and shrimp and grits.
-Rice is the staple in many dishes, reflecting the rice culture of the Low Country.
-The cuisine in Charleston is also strongly influenced by British and French elements.
+The annual Charleston Fashion Week held each spring in Marion Square brings in designers, journalists, and clients nationwide.